sahil804-ps/QA-Automation-Docs-/Utilities/Utilities/BlockchainRPCHealthMonitor.md

 # Blockchain RPC Health Monitor

 ## Overview

-A Python-based continuous monitoring script designed to track the health status of multiple blockchain projects.
+Blockchain RPC Health Monitor is a Python-based continuous monitoring tool designed to track the operational health of multiple blockchain projects.

+It verifies:

+- RPC endpoint availability
+- Block synchronization progress
+- API responsiveness
-The script validates RPC availability, block synchronization status, and P2P transaction functionality in real time.
+- P2P transaction functionality

-It runs continuously via CLI and provides an audible alert (beep sound) when any monitored service becomes unavailable or unstable.
+The script runs continuously via CLI and triggers an audible alert (beep sound) if any monitored service becomes unavailable.

 ---

 ## Module

-Utilities / Blockchain Monitoring
+Utilities / Blockchain Infrastructure Monitoring

 ---

 ## Problem Statement

-As a QA engineer, daily manual verification was required for:
+As a QA engineer, daily manual verification was required for multiple blockchain projects to ensure:

-- RPC endpoint availability
+- RPC endpoints were responding
-- Block syncing status
+- Blocks were syncing correctly
-- P2P transaction flow
-- API responsiveness
+- APIs were functional
+- Transactions were being processed

-This process had to be repeated every morning across multiple projects, consuming significant time and risking delayed detection of outages.
+This repetitive process consumed significant time and risked delayed detection of infrastructure failures.

 ---

 ## Purpose

-To automate continuous monitoring of blockchain infrastructure and provide instant alerts in case of service disruption.
+To automate real-time monitoring of blockchain infrastructure and instantly alert when any service disruption occurs.

 ---